kanisterio/kanister/CONTRIBUTING.md

 * We follow the [Github Pull Request Model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for all contributions.
 * For new features, documentation must be included.
 * Here are some guidelines that we should follow while writing a commit message:
   - Use Imperative mood in the commit message.
-For example, `Fix bug` and not `Fixed bug` or `Fixes bug.
+For example, `Add go mod check while init` and not `Added go mod check while init`.
   - Commit message should not start with lower case.
   - Your commit message should not contain any whitespace errors.
   - Remove unnecessary punctuation marks.
-  - Do not assume the reviewer understands what the original problem was.
-Ensure to add it.
+  - Use the body to explain what changes you have made and why you made them.

 ## Contacting Developers
 Using [Slack](https://join.slack.com/t/kanisterio/shared_invite/enQtNzg2MDc4NzA0ODY4LTU1NDU2NDZhYjk3YmE5MWNlZWMwYzk1NjNjOGQ3NjAyMjcxMTIyNTE1YzZlMzgwYmIwNWFkNjU0NGFlMzNjNTk) is the quickest way to get in touch with developers.